Tom Martin, Principal

 Byrd School Event Pictures are located at the bottom of this page

 As you Scroll further down on this page you will find several links

 to pictures.
 Please enjoy them.
 You may find yourself smiling back!

 Technology and creativity go together so well.
 Teachers have

 projects that allow students to extend their thinking and

 creativity.
 Please enjoy one of our 5th grade student's inventions

 During the school year students need to practice with you at home.

-Always spend some time discussing the characters and events in the year at Byrd School.
+at a time.
+Always spend some time discussing the characters and

+the year at Byrd School.
 Please assist us in discussing the

 February-Respect & Caring